laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - WWAN communication via WWAN card, USIM, and Legacy_Sierra_QMI.kext is feasible, but has not been tested yet

+- If wired USB LAN is connected with power connected state, it wakes up immediately after sleeping.

 - DW1820A(BCM94350ZAE) - 1028:0021 (part # CN-0VW3T3)
   Issue 1 : WiFi Down sometimes